What are competencies? Why use them? Here are 7 powerful reasons why companies rely on competencies to drive results.

 Occupational skills: Job-specific skills needed in roles like human resources, learning and development, finance, customer service, engineering, manufacturing, sales and marketing.

-Why Companies Use Competencies
+Why Use Competencies?

 1. Identify Skills Gaps